 Good nutrition is vital in a pet’s life, feeding the right food at the right age can help prevent problems in later life.
 Most commercial foods are precisely balanced nutritionally to meet the specific needs of your pet.

 - We cover all life stages in nutrition from weaning through to senior & everything in between.
 As well as an extensive prescription range to suit all those special need diets such as obesity, dental & urinary diets to name a few.

-- We stock Hills Science Diet & Prescription Diet, Royal Canin.
-As these brands are supported with research and ongoing development
+- We stock Hill’s Science Diet & Prescription Diet, Royal Canin and Black Hawk.

-- Our premium diets are backed by a money back guarantee
+- Our premium diets in the Hill’s and Royal Canin range are supported by a money back guarantee.

 - Our staff are well trained in nutrition and find it important to continue to further their knowledge through continuing education programmes, so we are confident to find the right food for your pet.